yxymit/banshee/README.md

 ### Compile

-scons
+    scons -j

 Please read the description in the zsim project (https://github.com/s5z/zsim) for details for setting the simulator.

 ### Run    Test

     ./build/opt/zsim tests/test.cfg

 ## Different Cache Designs

 Please read tests/test.cfg for an example configuration file.
-Below we summerize the parameter settings for running each DRAM cache design.
+Below we summerize the parameter settings for running each DRAM cache design that we support.

 ### Banshee
 ```